ExplicITConsulting/ExplicITConsulting.github.io/docs/open-source/set-outlooksignatures.md

 <a href="#52-trial-version" target="_blank"><button class="button is-link is-normal is-responsive is-hover">Request a trial version</button></a>
 <a href="/contact" target="_blank"><button class="button is-link is-normal is-responsive is-hover">Contact the Set-OutlookSignatures Benefactor Circle team</button></a>

+## Welcome!<!-- omit in toc -->
+If email signatures or out-of-office replies are on your agenda, the following is worth reading - whether you work in marketing, sales, corporate communications, the legal or the compliance department, as Exchange or client administrator, as CIO or IT lead, as key user or consultant.

+Email signatures and out-of-office replies are an integral part of corporate identity and corporate design, of successful concepts for media and internet presence, and of marketing campaigns.
+Similar to web presences, business emails are usually subject to an imprint obligation, and non-compliance can result in severe penalties.

+Central management and deployment ensures that design guidelines are met, guarantees correct and up-to-date content, helps comply with legal requirements, relieves staff and creates an additional marketing and sales channel.

+**With Set-OutlookSignatures you can do all this, and even more with the Benefactor Circle add-on.**

 <!-- omit in toc -->
 ## Topics
 - [1.
 Overview and features](#1-overview-and-features)